Jv7680/peachee-app-server/README.md

 # Description

-Is the server of the game Flappy Bird
+Is the server of Peachee Note

 # To run this project, follow these step